 - *

-WashU Continuing & Professional Studies (CAPS) students may apply a maximum of 6 units of Pass/No Pass credit from graduate-level coursework in the Olin Business School to a master's degree program at CAPS.
+WashU Continuing & Professional Studies (CAPS) learners may apply a maximum of 6 units of Pass/No Pass credit from graduate-level coursework in the Olin Business School to a master's degree program at CAPS.
 The coursework must be authorized by CAPS, and the student must have received a grade of Pass or High Pass in the Olin course.
 Courses with grades of Low Pass are not eligible.
 This policy applies only to courses completed on a Pass/No Pass basis in the Olin Business School prior to a student's admission to a CAPS graduate program of study administered and conferred by CAPS.
-Once admitted to a CAPS program of study, students who are authorized to take courses in Olin Business School and apply them toward their program of study are required to convert Pass/No Pass grades to letter grades at the time of registration.
+Once admitted to a CAPS program of study, learners who are authorized to take courses in Olin Business School and apply them toward their program of study are required to convert Pass/No Pass grades to letter grades at the time of registration.